Organic ginger powder

 Controlled geographical area

-Ginger rhizome (Zingiber officinale Roscoe) has been used as a spice and for medicinal purposes for thousands of years.
+Ginger rhizome (Zingiber officinale Roscoe) has been used as a spice for thousands of years.
 As a spice, its hot flavour gives dishes an intense and exotic aroma with citrus notes.
 Its pungent taste comes from its gingerol and shogaol content, the active principles of ginger.

-Ginger also has many medicinal properties, including for digestive health and to prevent motion sickness (cinetosis).
+Ginger also has many properties, including for digestive health and to relieve motion sickness (cinetosis) (5).

 Try our organic ginger powder and enjoy its refreshing and pungent aroma with citrus notes!